vitelabs/vite-wiki/docs/technology/Vite-As-Ar.md

 In the example, the getter method getVoteNum is provided to query the contract state in the contract.
 It has a return value.
 However, you should remember the following two p when using getter methods.

-1.First, you should only use the getter method to query the state of the contract and cannot modify it;
+1. First, you should only use the getter method to query the state of the contract and cannot modify it;

-2.Second, getter methods are not allowed to access the data on the blockchain.
+2. Second, getter methods are not allowed to access the data on the blockchain.

 Therefore, getter methods are also called off-chain query methods.
 Actually, they are more like the public method for off-chain queries in Ethereum.